 Trains are quite expensive in the Netherlands.
 Nevertheless the best way to travel to Amsterdam is by train as parking is hugely expensive.
 If you have a car with you, then drive to a P+R Parking.
 They offer very cheap parking and include a train ticket within a certain region.

 Try to find accommodation on one of the homepages, which offer shared or private apartments or houseboats as for example AirBnB.
-We slept in a simple boat in a safe and clean harbour just behind the central station.
+We slept in a simple boat in a safe and clean harbor just behind the central station.
 That was not the cheapest option, but we wanted a different experience.
-Further you may find accommodation at another traveller’s home on couchsurfing.com.
+Further, you may find accommodation at another traveler’s home on couchsurfing.com.
 Other tips to find cheap accommodation you find on House Sitting and House Swop

 Museums and guided tours are usually expensive.
-With a City Pass it gets cheaper and public transport is included.
-More information you can get in the tourist centre just next to the central station.
+With a City Pass, it gets cheaper and public transport is included.
+More information you can get in the tourist center just next to the central station.

 There is a city tour in Amsterdam, which is for free (except a booking fee and tip).

-We hired the cheapest bicycles for 24 hours for 9.75 Euros plus insurance just opposite of the tourist information centre.
+We hired the cheapest bicycles for 24 hours for 9.75 Euros plus insurance just opposite of the tourist information center.